 Speeding – Don’t Just Pay It!
 When you pay the ticket, you plead guilty and your insurance company is notified.
-Moving violations have a hidden cost: HIGHER INSURANCE PREMIUMS FOR THREE YEARS.
+This results in a hidden cost: HIGHER INSURANCE PREMIUMS FOR THREE YEARS.
+According to the Georgia Legislative Code, “no person shall drive a vehicle at a speed greater than is reasonable” (40-6-180).
 Speeding tickets carry points that are assessed on your Department of Motor Vehicles Record—the higher the speed then the higher the points.
-Reported tickets NEVER DROP OFF YOUR RECORD.
-Let us get your ticket reduced to a zero-point, non-reporting offense.
-It’s easy and it’s not expensive!
-We go to Court for you and get your ticket reduced!
-One call and we take care of everything else.
-Call us at (770) 795-7751.
+Suspensions related to point accumulation apply to drivers of all ages:

 10 Things You Probably Didn’t Know About Georgia Speeding Laws:

-- Radar Guns must be tested Daily
+Radar Guns must be tested Daily

-- Police can only use State Approved Speed Detection Equipment
+Police can only use State Approved Speed Detection Equipment

-- Radar Guns must each have a certificate of inspection and calibration
+Radar Guns must each have a certificate of inspection and calibration

 Radar Operators must have a license

 Tickets can’t be issued if the road grade is 8% or more

 Tickets can’t be issued if the radar operator isn’t clearly visible from 500 feet

 Tickets can’t be issued within 300 feet of a speed reduction inside city limits and 600 feet outside city limits

 Municipalities and Counties must apply for a FCC radio frequency license to use radar

 The radar device operator must be present in court for trial

 Laser devices shoot a small beam of light the size of a pinhead (think accuracy)